 The core of Music ID for Twitch – an API featuring massive datasets and metadata for songs being played on Twitch.

 Have you ever wondered what that song was, playing in the background of a Twitch stream?

 My current go-to framework for building fast and scalable experiences on the web.

-One of the best CSS frameworks and ecosystem currently available.
+One of the best CSS frameworks and ecosystems currently available.

 Making static come alive.
 Do you see that cool menu up there?

 Powering large, scalable backends written in Node.
 Battle-tested through Music ID Core.